 Although juhuranta and related forms are assigned to the root $\sqrt{h\bar{r}}$ 'be angry' by Insler (1968: 219ff.), an assignment accepted by Mayrhofer (EWA s.v.
-HAR^{f}) and further developed by Kü (602-3), such a meaning simply doesn't make sense in this passage or in III.55.2, and so I take the form to \sqrt{hvr} 'go crookedly, go amiss'.
+HAR^I) and further developed by Kü (602-3), such a meaning simply doesn't make sense in this passage or in III.55.2, and so I take the form to \sqrt{hvr} 'go crookedly, go amiss'.
 The phonology is perfectly apt, with a zero-grade having vocalic u and consonantal r before vowel, despite the metathesized zero-grade hru found in some forms.
+The 2nd sg. forms juhūrthās (VII.1.19) and juhuras (VII.4.4) probably belong here, too.
+See comm. ad locc.